kingcoconut/Notes/README.md

 are related to.
 Once the subject is defined, the screen will output a list of all noted taken from previous and current session.
 If the user required to change subjects, and option will be available to return to the main menu where the user can re-enter the review notes section as required.
-At this time there isn't functionality to export to file.
-This is due to the intention of notes.rb to be a purely electronic based system.

 * **Review notes:**  The user will be able to use the quiz function to test their knowledge on notes taken in current and previous sessions.
 With all